ErpNetDocs/info/features/general/file-manager.md

 ---

-## File Management in ERP.net
+## File Management in @@name

-File Management in ERP.net is an integrated document management functionality built directly into the ERP platform.
+File Management in @@name is an integrated document management functionality built directly into the ERP platform.

 It allows you to: